My maternity leave is over and I went back to work this week.

-The bigger issue is sleep – or lack of sleep to be more accurate.
+My biggest issue is sleep – or lack of sleep to be more accurate.

-I’d say just take it slow and easy.
+Take your recovery time slow and easy.
 Have realistic expectations and don’t get down on yourself just because you aren’t back to “normal”.

 The best thing I did for myself was give myself time to heal.
 Both mentally and physically.
 I don’t know about you guys, but the birthing process was very traumatic for me.
 17 hours of labor is going to cause some mental scars.

 I don’t have a lot of free time, but the time I do have is devoted to activities I love (which mainly means blogging right now).
-I did a lot of reading and sleeping.

 I also spent a lot of time, just being in the moment with Ella.
 I want to soak up every moment of her childhood.